ashish-augustine/springboot-angular-ecommerce-fullstack/README.md

 ### Fetch dependencies
 ``npm install``

-You will need to create an .env file at the root of the ecom-backend folder with the following values :
+Create an .env file at the root of the ecom-backend folder with the following values :

 ````
 KINDE_CLIENT_ID=<client-id>